EmuDeck/emudeck.github.io/docs/index.md

     * The EmuDeck team cannot promise it will be a bug-free experience.
 Please report any bugs you come across by submitting an issue on the GitHub page.

 Setup Required:
 Many emulators require BIOS files.
 Generally place them in the `Emulation/bios` directly with no subfolders.
 There are a few exceptions.
-You can check the cheat sheet for more information, https://github.com/dragoonDorise/EmuDeck/wiki/Cheat-Sheet.
+You can check the [Cheat Sheet](./emudeck-essentials/cheat-sheet.md) for more information.

 Please note - ROMs, BIOS files, or any other copyrighted files are not included in the install.
 Asking for support on where to obtain these files is not allowed.